 Disneyland Paris

 This theme park is a must-visit for kids who love Disney characters and rides.
-It features classic attractions such as Space Mountain and It’s a Small World, as well as many other fun experiences.
+It features classic attractions such as Space Mountain and It’s a Small World and many other fun experiences.

 It’s an easy Paris day trip or you can extend it to a few days.
 Check the latest rates and availability.